lone-faerie/mqttop/README.md

 ```

 ## Configuration
 Configuration files are stored in yaml format.
 Configs can be broken up into multiple files and may be passed as either a list of files or directories.
 The path to config files is either the path(s) passed as arguments, the value of `$MQTTOP_CONFIG_PATH`, `$XDG_CONFIG_HOME/mqttop.yaml`, or `$HOME/.config/mqttop.yaml`.
-The default path for config files in the docker container is `/config/config.yml`.
+The default path for config files in the Docker container is `/config/config.yml`.

 Durations are parsed using Go's [time.ParseDuration](https://pkg.go.dev/time#ParseDuration) and any strings may be set to an environment variable `$<variable>` or Docker secret `!secret <secret>`.